tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Control and query object alignment

-variable alignment to be queried and controlled with `alignof` and `alignas`.
+Variable alignment can be queried and controlled with `alignof` and `alignas`.

 ### Allow garbage collected implementations